1cfresh solution divides its functionality between two main service points:

 To provide users with a single entry point, 1cfresh uses front-end server - middleware redirecting users' requests depending on their destination.

-1cfresh uses nginx running on Linux server as a front-end.
-Deploying 1cfresh in 1-V System (Viet Nam) we decided to simplify the infrastructure going without Linux server and deploying everything on single Windows server.
-Nginx has Windows version but it turns out that it doesn't support SSL which is a deal breaker for us (we need OpenID to allow transparent login to all resources).
-At this point we decided to try IIS as a front end server.
+1cfresh uses nginx running on the Linux server as a front-end.
+Deploying 1cfresh in 1-V System (Viet Nam) we decided to simplify the infrastructure going without the Linux server and deploying everything on a single Windows server.
+Nginx has a Windows version but it turns out that it doesn't support SSL which is a deal-breaker for us (we need OpenID to allow transparent login to all resources).
+At this point, we decided to try IIS as a front end server.
 Running ahead of the story, this attempt wasn't entirely successful so far (we are still having some issues), but we found out few interesting details on using IIS in this role, and want to share them with you.

 Adding front-end entry point

 We will use IIS to work as a front-end server and as a host for 1C:Enterprise infobases at the same time.
 To separate these two roles (and their settings) we need to create two different sites: "front-end" and "backend" correspondingly.

 All incoming traffic has to go to front-end, meaning that it needs to listen to port 80.
 Editing the site bindings:

 Backend site bindings should be changed to another port (port 88 in our case).
 Editing the site bindings: